Behind the camera: Frida Hartz

 Where: Guadalupe Tepeyac, at the Selva (Rainforest) Lacandona, State of Chiapas, México

 Photo Summary: Subcomandante Marcos on horse back with his iconic pipe

-When the Zapatista uprising occurred in the 90’s its spokesman, media savvy, Subcomandante Marcos shot to prominence.
-In Mexico he is viewed with as a celebrity, famous for his pipe and black face mask.
-This Marcos image became famous because of the Zapatista uprising but also by Western youth who latched on to the revolutionary spirit much the same way Che’s image became the symbol for the Cuban revolution.
-Frida Hartz took this image while covering a gathering of Left wing leaders of the Ejército Zapatísta de Liberación Nacional (EZLN).
-She took this picture as the EZLN brass and soldiers where marching into camp.
+When the Zapatista uprising occurred in the ’90s its spokesman, media savvy, Subcomandante Marcos shot to prominence.
+In Mexico, he is viewed with as a celebrity, famous for his pipe and black face mask.
+This Marcos image became famous because of the Zapatista uprising but also by Western youth who latched onto the revolutionary spirit much the same way Che’s image became the symbol of the Cuban revolution.
+Frida Hartz took this image while covering a gathering of Left-wing leaders of the Ejército Zapatísta de Liberación Nacional (EZLN).
+She took this picture as the EZLN brass and soldiers were marching into camp.

 Subcomandante Insurgente Marcos

 Subcomandante Insurgente Marcos is the spokesperson for the Zapatista Army of National Liberation (EZLN).
 He is famous for his pipe and for always covering his face with a black mask.
 Even the Indian peasants who make up the support base of the Zapatista movement say they haven’t seen him unmasked.
 Marcos is known for his use of media and technology and many have called him the new wave of revolutionaries.